arkaht/cpp-curve-x/README.md

 ### Add Curve-X to your project
 #### With CMake
-1. Clone Curve-X or [download the ZIP](https://github.com/arkaht/cpp-curve-x/archive/refs/heads/master.zip) and extract it
+1. Clone `arkaht/cpp-curve-x` or [download the ZIP](https://github.com/arkaht/cpp-curve-x/archive/refs/heads/master.zip) and extract it
 2. Move the `curve-x` folder inside your project libraries folder, for example:
 ```
 <your_project>/